LIVVkit/LIVVkit/docs/usage.rst

     :alt: Development cycle

     Schematic of the public-private development cycle used by many scientfic modeling groups [Kennedy2017]_.
-A feature branch is created (d124, green path) from the current development branch (light purple path) and incremental changes are made (f001--f003).
+A feature branch is created (``d124``, green path) from the current development branch (light purple path) and incremental changes are made (``f001``--``f003``).
 These changes frequently undergo the standard set of LIVVkit verification tests (dashed cyan circles).
-Once the feature is complete and tested (f003), it is ready to be merged into develop (which includes the new features d125--d126) and a Pull Request will be opened by the developer (dashed arrow).
+Once the feature is complete and tested (``f003``), it is ready to be merged into develop (which includes the new features ``d125``--``d126``) and a pull request will be opened by the developer (dashed arrow).
 At this point, the integrators merge the feature into a local copy of the development branch and the full set of LIVVkit integration tests are started (filled cyan circle).
-Once passed, the feature is merged into develop (d127) and the pull request is closed.
-After enough features have been developed, the development branch will be merged into the private master branch (m120, right purple path), given a version tag (v1.2.0), and pushed to the mirrored master branch on the public repository (left purple path).
+Once passed, the feature is merged into develop (``d127``) and the pull request is closed.
+After enough features have been developed, the development branch will be merged into the private master branch (``m120``, right purple path), given a version tag (``v1.2.0``), and pushed to the mirrored master branch on the public repository (left purple path).

 Standard verification and integration tests
 ===========================================

 The standard verification and integration tests are performed by comparing a regression test dataset, ``$TEST``, against a  reference dataset, ``$REF``.
-The dataset follows a somewhat rigid leaf-node structure that allows the testing dataset to be more human-friendly than just a bunch of files, and still fully describe the tests.
+The datasets follows a somewhat rigid leaf-node structure which allows the testing dataset to be more human-friendly than just a bunch of files and still fully describe the tests.
 This directory structure is, for example, created by CISM's Build and Test Structure (BATS).

 .. _input-hierarchy: